andyrozman/AAPS_Tandem_Testing/README.md

 # AAPS_Tandem_Testing
 Testing for AAPS Tandem Integration

+# THIS FILE IS OUTDATED, please WAIT until its ready

+# AAPS - t:mobi integration status
+You can see status in project view: [on https://github.com/andyrozman](https://github.com/users/andyrozman/projects/1/views/1)
+We started on Phase 1.

 _Important note:_ Tandem X2 supports only Remote Bolus, which means you can't Loop with it in Closed Loop mode.
 If Tandem decides to extend functionalities (with Set TBR command)

 ## Download all neded parts (needs to be done 1st only)